latest nhpb_banner 1__compressed2

 Assistance programs in Cleveland and Cuyahoga County.

 Find how to apply for financial assistance or get free stuff in Cleveland and Cuyahoga County.
-Struggling families, seniors, and the low income will get help with rent payments or energy bills, a free box of food, bus passes, and even prescription drugs or medical bill assistance.
+Struggling families, seniors, and the low income will get help with rent payments or energy bills, a free box of food, bus passes, and even free transportation services.
 Charities, churches and the government offer grants or immediate help.
-Locate financial help with bills near you in Cuyahoga County and Cleveland OH.
+Locate financial help near you in Cuyahoga County and Cleveland OH.

 There are other resources in the Cleveland OH region too.
 Everything from work from home or online jobs to free school supplies for kids, light bill help, and other goods.
-Some charities also provide free gasoline cards or vehicle for low-income families, dental care, and Christmas toys during the holidays too.
+Some charities also provide free gasoline cards or vehicle for low-income families and give out Christmas toys during the holidays too.

-Low and moderate income families and people with no money in Cuyahoga County and Cleveland Ohio can get help from Step Forward (formerly The Council for Economic Opportunities in Greater Cleveland (CEOGC)).
-They are a private, non-profit organization that is committed to providing financial assistance and grant money.
-The funds will help people make it thru short term needs they may have.
-The services they offer are listed below, as well as their phone number.
+Low or moderate income families and people with no money in Cuyahoga County can get help from Step Forward (formerly The Council for Economic Opportunities in Greater Cleveland (CEOGC)).
+They are a private, non-profit organization that provides financial assistance and grant money.

 • Or get free items, such as work clothes, uniforms or laptops.
 They may also be may able be able to receive some direct referrals to employers who have posted their job notices and openings with the program.
 Or find other places for free laptops.

 • Property tax programs can help homeowners.
 The resources are limited.
 There are ways to challenge an assessment in Cuyahoga County.
-Some abatements may be offered, and there may be assistance for senior citizens and/or the disabled who live on a fixed income.
-Assessors do not like to foreclosure on homes, but property taxes need to be paid.
 Direct financial aid is limited.
 Find additional ways to get property tax help.

-Lakewood Christian Service Center (phone (216) 226-6466) is an organization that provides rent payment assistance, energy, gas, and utility bill help to qualified families.
+Lakewood Christian Service Center (phone (216) 226-6466) is an organization that provides rent payment assistance.
+There is also grant money to help pay energy, gas, and electric to qualified families.
 The money is given in order to help them avoid homelessness due to eviction or utility shut-off/disconnection.
-The amount given to each applicant will vary with each case.
-In most cases the financial assistance provided will be for no longer than a three month period of time.
 The address is 14230 Madison Ave, Lakewood, OH 44107.

 Ohio Volunteers of Americaoperates in the Cleveland area as well.
-A number of basic needs are available, including housing, Thanksgiving meals, and assistance for seniors.
+A number of basic needs are available, including housing, free Thanksgiving meals, and assistance for seniors.
 As the name implies, many people from the community volunteer and partner with the less fortunate to offer services.
 There is also free items and housing resources for veterans and single parents.
+Homeless people in Cuyahoga County will get help too.
 Resources include:

 • Homeless shelter and transitional homes for low income residents.